 The accreditation for the Crested Butte Land Trust was updated in February 2018 by the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
-Land Trust Alliance.
-The Crested Butte Land Trust will seek 5-year re-accreditation in 2023.
-Accredited land trusts are able to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
+The Crested Butte Land Trust is in the process of obtaining re-accreditation in 2023.
+Accredited land trusts are able to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust, and ensure that conservation efforts are permanent.
 Approximately 25% of land trusts nationwide are accredited.